-However, Walsall Council has made both the SAC Partnership and Natural England aware of the concerns it has regarding the interpretation placed by those bodies of the available evidence as suggesting that the planned level of growth between an 8km and a 15km radius of the SAC is likely to have a significant effect on the SAC designated site, which is referred to in the MOU, particularly as circumstances exist that are potentially unique to or are more prevalent in areas north of Walsall town centre.
-The council's view is that the part of the 8-15km ZOI which extends into the area of Walsall is not fully justified by the evidence.
-This is in the light of the particular socio-economic characteristics of that area e.g. percentage of households with accessibility to motor vehicles, particularly as the evidence base describes the Cannock Chase area as a destination for which "most visitors come by car"6, which present barriers to a significant number of its residents.
+However, Walsall Council has made both the SAC Partnership and Natural England aware of the concerns it has regarding the interpretation placed by those bodies on the available evidence as suggesting that the planned level of growth between an 8km and a 15km radius of the SAC is likely to have a significant effect on the SAC designated site, which is referred to in the MOU, particularly as circumstances exist that are potentially unique to or are more prevalent in areas north of Walsall town centre.
+The council's view is that the part of the 8-15km ZOP which extends into the area of Walsall is not fully justified by the evidence.
+This is in the light of the particular socio-economic characteristics of that area e.g. percentage of households with accessibility to motor vehicles, particularly as the evidence base describes the Cannock Chase area as a destination for which "most visitors come by car", which present barriers to a significant number of its residents.
 These circumstances have the potential for either new occupants of residential development within Walsall's area to be statistically less likely to visit the Cannock Chase area at all or visit less frequently than residents in other locations within 8-15km of the SAC.
+It is recognised that there will be opportunities for future discussion in the context of relevant new evidence emerging.

-In addition, Walsall Council commissioned evidence from consultants DTZ and Wardell Armstrong0 to examine the viability and deliverability of sites proposed to feature in the Council's Site Allocation Document.
-This evidence suggests that large areas of northern Walsall, containing several of the Authority's key strategic residential development allocations, have either no or insufficient viability headroom with which to provide contributions towards the provision of infrastructure and support anything other than a zero
+In addition, Walsall Council commissioned evidence from consultants DTZ and Wardell Armstrong8 to examine the viability and deliverability of sites proposed to feature in the Council's Site Allocation Document.
+This evidence suggests that large areas of northern Walsall, containing several of the Authority's key strategic residential development allocations, have either no or insufficient viability headroom with which to provide contributions towards the provision of infrastructure and support anything other than a zero Community Infrastructure Levy rate.
+As a consequence of what the viability evidence suggests Walsall Council is in a position where if contributions from residential developments were to be required within the area from which the evidence commissioned by the SAC Partnership suggests significant effects could originate (15 kilometres), it would be unable to guarantee that residential development of strategic housing sites with a well-documented existing set of constraints and factors influencing viability could comply with the strategic mitigation approach of the SAC Partnership MOU.